 The Act refers to 'arbitrators' or the 'arbitral tribunal', but does not expressly refer to 'emergency arbitrators'.
-Section 41 does permit the tribunal to make 'pre-emptory orders', which the court may enforce pursuant to section 42.
+Section 41 does permit the tribunal to make 'peremptory orders', which the court may enforce pursuant to section 42.
 However, it is not clear whether the court will consider an emergency arbitrator to fall within the definition of 'the tribunal', whose orders would be enforceable under section 42.
 These provisions are not applicable to arbitrations seated outside the jurisdiction.
+Furthermore, section 66 only provides for the enforcement of an 'award'.
+'Award' is not defined in the Act, but case law has established that an award must finally dispose of an issue in an arbitration, to be contrasted with procedural orders or directions (Brake v Patley Wood Farm LLP [2014] EWHC 4192 (Ch)).
+Accordingly, it is questionable whether an emergency arbitrator order to which the main tribunal is not bound - which is expressly the case under some institutional rules - would fall within the English court's definition of an award.

 The issue is perhaps even more uncertain with regard to decisions of an emergency arbitrator in foreign proceedings.
-First, because not all decisions are designated as 'awards' in institutional rules, and it is unlikely decisions termed 'orders' are enforceable.
-Second, even where an 'award' is issued, the court may not view it as sufficiently final and binding within the meaning of article V of the New York Convention to warrant enforcement.
+As well as the issues just discussed, even where an 'award' is issued, the court may not view it as sufficiently final and binding within the meaning of article V of the New York Convention to warrant enforcement.